timriley/my-site/README.md

 ## License

 All code is MIT licensed.
-All site content (in `source/`) is copyright Tim Riley, all rights reserved.
+All site content (in `assets/` and `source/`) is copyright Tim Riley, all rights reserved.